When it comes to thinking about how to make a smaller space function, real estate homebuilder Tom Hignite, looked to the sea for inspiration.

-Looking at how the cabins in cruise ships were constructed allowed Hignite to think about how to construct smaller homes for those people seeking to gain affordable, yet comfortable housing.
+Looking at how the cabins in cruise ships were constructed allowed Hignite to think about how to construct smaller homes for those people seeking to gain affordable, yet comfortable housing and furniture such as the TV Bed Store new furniture line.

 In a cabin, bunk beds and lockers help to make the most of the available space.
-The mini homes or “Mi-Pads’, are what Hignite has created in his company Miracle Homes.
+Other space savers, like for example using propane gas delivery in order to provide gas for cooking in the home are employed.
+With all of these different ideas implemented a new business was born.
+Now, the mini homes or “Mi-Pads’, are what Hignite has created in his company Miracle Homes.

 These homes actually have three bedrooms and two and a half bathrooms all for the low price of 89,000 dollars.
 They also had new ventilation put in from bathroomventilation.net/.
 With only about 1000 square feet of space, design needs to be functional to say the least.